softwareklinic/Sitespeed.io-Web-Interface/README.md

-## Sitespeed.io Web Interface
+## Sitespeed.io Web Interface - Thanks to sitespeed.io project (Peter & team)

+At Verizon we are heavy users of sitespeed.io - providing us with continuous evaluation, monitoring, and coach suggestions related to desktop and mobile web applications.
+While most tools provide us means to monitor and alert - sitespeed.io is very unique since it gives you insights on how to make the website experience better in terms of response times & rendering.

+## ABOUT THE REPO - Thanks to Blackmamba project

 This repo is carved out of https://github.com/blackmamba/sitespeediowebinterface and have been enhanced to a great extent to accomodate the needs of IT and Business users to run sitespeed.io on-demand.

 With this revision and implementation you can now run sitespeed.io in PRODUCTION, staging, and other QA environments within your organization for the docker implementation.
-You can also, customize this to run for non-docker implementations - once you understand the PHP implementation.
+You can also, customize this script to run for non-docker implementations - of course, once you understand the PHP implementation.

 ## PRE-REQUISITE - Setting up Sitespeed.io Using DOCKER